-- Under section 46B of the ESOS Act, you must notify the Secretary and the TPS Director of the default within 3 business days of the default occurring.
-Under section 46B you must also notify students in relation to whom you have defaulted. - The notices must be in writing and meet the requirements of section 46B.
+- Under section 46B of the ESOS Act, AHSI must notify the Secretary and the TPS Director of the default within 3 business days of the default occurring.
+Under section 46B AHSI must also notify students in relation to whom AHSI has defaulted. - The notices must be in writing and meet the requirements of section 46B.